-The Penn State Neurosurgery Resident Training Program, under the direction of Jonas Sheehan, M.D., program director, and Robert Harbaugh, M.D., department chair, is a seven-year program accepting two residents per year.
+The Penn State Neurosurgery Resident Training Program, under the direction of Robert Harbaugh, M.D., department chair and program director, is a seven-year program accepting two residents per year.
 We are proud of the collegial, collaborative environment that exists among the faculty, residents, nurses, and staff in Penn State Hershey Neurosurgery.
 Seventeen full-time clinical faculty members in neurosurgery perform more than 3,000 open, endovascular, and radiosurgical neurosurgical procedures per year.

 Neurosurgery residents at Penn State Hershey receive excellent clinical training in all areas of neurosurgery, including endovascular and vascular neurosurgery, epilepsy surgery, functional neurosurgery, neuro-oncology and skull base surgery, neurocritical care, neurotrauma, pediatric neurosurgery, peripheral nerve surgery, radiosurgery and spine surgery, under the direction of nationally recognized and fellowship-trained neurosurgery faculty members.